 Reports consist of sections and subsections, each with a specific purpose and marked with a concise and meaningful heading or subheading for the reader to find information in the report quickly and easily.
 Reports often also include information presented in numbered and captioned tables and figures (charts/graphs, images and diagrams) that provide a visual or numerical representation of important information.

 The structure of a report can vary depending on the purpose or type of report you need to write.
 Some different report types are shown in the table below.
-Examples of each of these types of reports are easy to find.
+See section "Further Resources" below for some examples of these types of reports.

 Structure of a report